-Even if you are an employee at will, you still would have a claim if the reason you were fired was a form of unlawful discrimination or retaliation, or violated one of dozens of other state, federal and local laws that protect employee rights such as the Family & Medical Leave Act ("FMLA"), New Jersey's Conscientious Employee Protection Act ("CEPA") or a wage and hour law.
+Even if you are an employee at will, you still would have a claim if the reason you were fired was a form of unlawful discrimination or retaliation, or violated one of dozens of other state, federal and local laws that protect employee rights such as the FMLA, New Jersey's Conscientious Employee Protection Act ("CEPA"), or a wage and hour law.

 An employee who is eligible to take a leave under the FMLA is entitled to take up to total of 12 weeks off per year for his or her own pregnancy, adoption, or serious health condition, or for family leaves to care for a child, parent or spouse with a serious health condition.

-In addition, some employees working in New Jersey are eligible to take up to 12 weeks of leave over a 24 month period under the New Jersey Family Leave Act ("NJFLA") for their own pregnancy, for adoption, or to care for a child, parent or spouse with a serious health condition.
+In addition, some employees working in New Jersey are eligible to take up to 12 weeks of leave over a 24-month period under the NJFLA for their own pregnancy, for adoption, or to care for a child, parent or spouse with a serious health condition.

 To take a leave under the FMLA or the NJFLA, an employee must give reasonable advance notice of his or her need for the leave.
 How much notice is required varies depending on the reason why he or she is taking the leave.